MW 20x5 / N38 - neodymium magnet

 Make sure not to bring neodymium magnets close to the TV, wallet, and computer HDD.

-The strong magnetic field generated by neodymium magnets can destroy magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, etc. devices.
-They can also damage devices like video players, televisions, CRT computer monitors.
-Do not forget to keep neodymium magnets at a safe distance from these electronic devices.
+Strong fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
+In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
+Avoid placing neodymium magnets in close proximity to electronic devices.

-The magnet is coated with nickel.
-Therefore, exercise caution if you have an allergy.
+The magnet is coated with nickel - be careful if you have an allergy.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

 To show why neodymium magnets are so dangerous, see the article - How dangerous are very strong neodymium magnets?.